realazthat/v8.rocket/readme.md

 make v8rocket V8_HOME=../projects/v8 V8JUICE_HOME=../projects/v8-juice V8ROCKET_HOME=./ CXXFLAGS="-DSTATIC_LIB"
 </pre>

+You can easily compile this in VS:

+1. Add all the files in the Source directory into a project.
+1. Add the include directories of v8, v8-juice, v8rocket and libRocket to the project's include directories.
+1. Add the libRocket Source directory to the include path.
+Normally you wouldn't do this, but it contains some header files that are not supposed to be exposed in the Include directory, but since we are implementating a wrapper, we need access to.
+No need to do this for projects that **use** v8rocket, just when compiling v8rocket itself.
+1. Add any definitions, such as /DSTATIC_LIB etc.

 ## Integrating into your project
 Make sure your project has access to the following project's include directores: